ASSOCIATE IN APPLIED SCIENCE DEGREE IN NURSING

 The curriculum offers a balance of courses in general education and nursing.
 Students are provided with the theoretical knowledge and clinical practice needed to provide nursing care for individuals throughout the life span.
 Learning experiences are provided in the classroom, nursing laboratory, and a variety of clinical settings.

-Nursing education is available at both the Auburn and Fulton campuses of Cayuga Community College.
-Both programs admits students every fall.
+Nursing education is available at both the Auburn and Fulton campuses.
+Both programs admit students every Fall semester.
 Employment opportunities for entry-level graduates include hospitals, ambulatory care, skilled nursing facilities, and community agencies.